indykish/dotfiles/README.md

 ```

-# Upon install
+# ArchLinux

-What tweaks are needed to bring my workstation.
+Upon install, what tweaks are needed to bring my workstation up to the state for dev.

 1. Trizen
 2. VIM & Vundle